wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex1Task3" />
 #### Task 3 – Configuring Session State Using Windows Azure Cache service ####

 In this task, you will change the Session State provider to take advantage of the Windows Azure Cache as the storage mechanism.
-This requires adding the appropriate assemblies to the **MvcAzureStore** project and then updating the corresponding configuration in the **Web.config** file.
+This requires adding the appropriate assemblies to the **CloudShop** project and then updating the corresponding configuration in the **Web.config** file.

 1. In Visual Studio 2012, open **Package manager Console** from **Tools**->**Library package Manager**->**Package Manager Console** menu.

-1. Make sure that **MvcAzureStore** is selected in the **Default project** drop-down list.
+1. Make sure that **CloudShop** is selected in the **Default project** drop-down list.
 Issue the following command to install the Nuget package for Cache service:

 	````PowerShell
 	Install-package Microsoft.WindowsAzure.Caching
 	````

-1. Open the **Web.config** file located in the root folder of the **MvcAzureStore** project.
+1. Open the **Web.config** file located in the root folder of the **CloudShop** project.
 1. Change **[cache cluster role name]** to **CacheWorkerRole**.

 	<!--mark: 4-->